Hyperinflation, Its Causes and Effects with Examples

 How did Venezuela create such a mess?
 President Hugo Chavez had instituted price controls for food and medicine.
 But mandated prices were so low it forced domestic companies out of business.
 In response, the government paid for imports.
-In 2014, oil prices plummeted, eroding revenues to the government-owned oil companies.
+In 2014, oil prices plummeted. it eroded revenues to the government-owned oil companies.
 When the government ran out of cash, it started printing more.
 Rather than change its dangerous price and wage controls, President Maduro is continuing unsustainable policies.

 Zimbabwe had hyperinflation between 2004-2009.
 The government printed money to pay for the war in the Congo.
 Also, droughts and farm confiscation restricted the supply of food and other locally produced goods.
 As a result, hyperinflation was worse than in Germany.
 The inflation rate was 98 percent a day, and prices doubled every 24 hours.
 It finally ended was when people started accepting other currencies instead of the Zimbabwe dollar.

 The only time the United States suffered hyperinflation was during the Civil War.
 The Confederate Government printed money to pay for the war.
 If hyperinflation were to reoccur in America, the Consumer Price Index would measure it.
 If you check out the current inflation rate, you will see that it is nowhere near hyperinflation.
 In fact, it isn't even in the double digits.
 In fact, inflation is too low.
 Mild inflation is good for economic growth.